algosup/2024-2025-project-4-web-fpga-team-1/functionalSpecifications.md

 # I. Overview

 Our client, Florant MANNI ask us to develop a web interface for an FPGA Simulator[^1].
 This web interface will be used to teach people how the signals propagate inside an FPGA[^2].
+For simplicity, we'll use the schematic of an FPGA board and animate it to show the movement of data and electricity in the board.

 ## A. Purpose of the document

 The purpose of this Functional Specification is to outline the requirements and design considerations for developing a web interface for an FPGA Simulator[^1].
 This interface aims to provide an educational tool that visually demonstrates how signals propagate within an FPGA, enhancing users' understanding of FPGA behavior.

 The document will detail the functionalities needed to merge a 2D floorplan representation of an FPGA with the dynamic propagation of signals over time.
 This includes integrating the layout resulting from synthesis and place-and-route (P&R) processes with timing simulation data.
-The goal is to create an interactive and intuitive platform that allows users to observe and analyze signal propagation using a testbench and timing netlist[^3], both written in Verilog.
+The goal is to create an interactive and intuitive platform that allows users to observe and analyze signal propagation using a testbench[^3] and timing netlist[^4], both written in Verilog.

 By defining the scope, features, and user interactions, this specification will serve as a comprehensive guide for the development team to ensure the final product meets the educational objectives and technical requirements.

 ## B. Project Scope

-The project scope for developing the web interface[^4] for the FPGA Simulator includes the following key components and functionalities:
+The project scope for developing the web interface[^5] for the FPGA Simulator includes the following key components and functionalities:

 1. 2D floorplan Visualization: